stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/different-gradient-2x.png "The ΔX and ΔY values for the new line")

-With the existing line, the ε (epsilon) value is initialised to zero because the starting point for the line is at the centre of the starting pixel.
+With the existing line, the ε (epsilon) value is initialised to zero because the starting point of the line is at the centre of the starting pixel.
 For the new line, the initial value of ε needs to be some negative value to position the starting point of the line below the centre of the starting pixel:

 ![](/images/2020-07-28-bresenhams-line-algorithm/starting-epsilon-2x.png "Unknown starting value of ε for the new line")